-PHIL 3070 History of Medieval Philosophy 3-0-3 Prerequisite: PHIL 2010 or PHIL 2010H or consent of the instructor.
-A historical survey of philosophy of the medieval period.

-PHIL 3080 History of Early Modern Philosophy 3-0-3 Prerequisite: PHIL 2010 or PHIL 2010H or consent of the instructor.
-A historical survey of philosophy of the early modern period, ranging from the 16th to the 18th centuries.

-PHIL 3090 History of Late Modern Philosophy 3-0-3 Prerequisite: PHIL-2010 or PHIL 2010H or consent of the instructor.
-A historical survey of philosophy of the late modern period, ranging from the 19th to the 20th centuries.
-PHIL 3100 Ethics and Health Care 3-0-3

-A study of ethical issues in health care delivery, with special emphasis on abortion, euthanasia, paternalism and autonomy, confidentiality, medical experimentation and informed consent, allocation of scarce resources, and the right to health care.

-PHIL 3110 Aesthetics 3 -0-3 A study of the nature of art and theories of value. · · · · · J -0-3 An introduction to ethical theory, with special emphasis on survey of classical theorists and on the study of theoretical debates in normative ethics. · · · · · · · · · · · · · · · · · · · -0-3 An introduction to social theory and practice, with special emphasis on survey of class sical theories and the study of practical policy issues. -0-3 A study of ethical issues in law and society, with special emphasis on the nature of law legal reasoning, of responsibility and punishment, constitutional adjudication, proced justice, the limits of liberty, and civil disobedience. iurai , -0-3 A study of ethical issues in business and society, with special emphasis on corporate resp sibility, regulation of business, and the protection of workers, consumers and the environm -0-3 A study of ethical issues in the media, with special emphasis on pursuit of news, advertis media lobbying, terrorism and the media, the reporter and personal ethics, freedom of press, and ethics and the Internet.
-PHIL 3170 Ethics and Sport 3 -0-3 A study of ethical issues in sport and society, with special emphasis on issues suc h as contest and competition, commercialization of sport, cheating, drug use, violence, gender and racial discrimination. -0-3 A study of ethical issues in our interaction with the environment, with special emphasi the defining of an environmental ethic and on specific issues such as restrictions on land the use of cost-benefit analysis, and the protection of endangered species and habitats.
-PHIL 3190 Ethics and the Social Sciences 3 A study of ethical issues in the social sciences, with special emphasis on issues suc -0-3 human and animal experimentation, counseling, behavior control, punishment, psycholog and sociological determination, and gender and racial discrimination.
-Jicai -0-3 A study of philosophical problems and issues in science, including theories of explanat scientific method, implications of science practice on society. , -0-3 A study of ethical issues in technology and society, with emphasis on developing a phil 0S0phy of technology and on issues such as automation, artificial intelligence, nuclear technolog gies, and the impact of new technologies on existing social structures. -0-3 Also offered as ASTR 3220.
-Prerequisite: ASTR 1020K and PHIL 2010 or PHIL 20 or consent of the instructor.
-A scientific and philosophical study of our perception of f the universe, including the world views of Ptolemy, Copernicus, and Einstein. -0-3 A study and analysis of main issues in philosophical psychology and cognitive scie including the nature of the mental, models of thought and rationality, the role of emotions problem of free will, and virtual reality. , the -0-3 Also offered as REL 3300.
-The study of basic problems of religious belief and cri analysis of proposed solutions to these problems. nour
+PHIL 3070 History of Medieval Philosophy 3 -0-3 Prerequisite: PHIL 2010 or PHIL 2010H or consent of the instructor.
+A historical sur rvey of philosophy of the medieval period.
+PHIL 3080 History of Early Modern Philosophy 3 -0-3 Prerequisite: PHIL 2010 or PHIL 2010H or consent of the instructor.
+A historical sur rvey of philosophy of the early modern period, ranging from the 16th to the 18th centuries.
+PHIL 3090 History of Late Modern Philosophy 3 -0-3 Prerequisite: PHIL-2010 or PHIL 2010H or consent of the instructor.
+A histor rical survey of philosophy of the late modern period, ranging from the 19th to the 20th centu ries.
+PHIL 3100 Ethics and Health Care 3 -0-3 A study of ethical issues in health care delivery, with special emphasis on abortion, euth anasia, paternalism and autonomy, confidentiality, medical experimentation and informed con- sent, allocation of scarce resources, and the right to health care. -0-3 A study of the nature of art and theories of value, with special attention to the definition n of "art," what we mean by "having aesthetic taste," what "creativity" is, and how visual arts, music, poetry, and scientific images and models relate to issues in ethics, human emoti ons, and our social/political context. -0-3 An introduction to ethical theory, with special emphasis on survey of classical theorists and on the study of theoretical debates in normative ethics. -0-3 An introduction to social theory and practice, with special emphasis on survey of class sical theories and the study of practical policy issues. -0-3 A study of ethical issues in law and society, with special emphasis on the nature of law legal reasoning, of responsibility and punishment, constitutional adjudication, proceed ural justice, the limits of liberty, and civil disobedience. -0-3 A study of ethical issues in business and society, with special emphasis on corporate resp sibility, regulation of business, and the protection of workers, consumers and the environm -0- 3 A study of ethical issues in the media, with special emphasis on pursuit of news, advertis media lobbying, terrorism and the media, the reporter and personal ethics, freedom of the press, and ethics and the Internet. -0-3 PHIL 3170 Ethics and Sport 3 A study of ethical issues in sport and society, with special emphasis on issues suc contest and competition, commercialization of sport, cheating, drug use, violence, gender racial discrimination. anu -0-3 A study of ethical issues in our interaction with the environment, with special emphasi the defining of an environmental ethic and on specific issues such as local and global envi mental case studies, deep ecology, ecofeminism, the history of the land ethic and its refinement international governmental and non governmental policies, and the protection of endang species and habitats. cicu - -0-3 A study of ethical issues in the social sciences, with special emphasis on issues suc human and animal experimentation, counseling, behavior control, punishment, psycholog and sociological determination, and gender and racial discrimination. , -0-3 A study of philosophical problems and issues in science, including theories of explanat scientific method, implications of science practice on society. , s.
+3-0-3 orical